ReplicAI/SynLibras/README.md

 ## Acknowledgment

 Some parts of the code were inspired by or copied from the [Swapping Autoencoder for Deep Image Manipulation](https://github.com/taesungp/swapping-autoencoder-pytorch) implementation.

+This work is supported by FAPERGS grant ARD-21/2551-0000678-1.